 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin is for larger tear-offs where a second haul-out would delay crew demobilization on tight timelines.
+The 30-yard bin handles larger tear-offs so you skip a second haul-out and finish demobilization on schedule.

 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—instead of the standard roofing line.
-This ensures every load stays compliant with local facility sorting regulations for Daytona Beach.
+When you mix shingle debris with framing or sheathing offcuts, we route that container to our general c&d debris service—keeping your project on track.
+Pure asphalt tear-offs, however, run through our standard roofing lines to manage your disposal costs.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition